Local

 • A consultation should be undertaken on providing councils with greater freedoms and flexibilities over council tax locally, including areas such as the single person discount and ability to propose additional council tax bands.

-• An incoming government should consult the sector on the future of business rate retention as part of wider fiscal devolution proposals and reforms to business rates.
+• The government should consult the sector on the future of business rate retention as part of wider fiscal devolution proposals and reforms to business rates.
 This must recognise concerns over the sustainability and suitability of the tax in the face of pressure from business groups to reduce the tax, given the nature of high-street and online retailing; the correlation between business rates income, growth expenditure, and service need; and the tier share between county and district councils.

 • Ahead of any fundamental reform to business rates retention, the government should seek to reset business rate growth in its second year in office, distributing retained growth according to need.